GingaaBread/GNOStatic/src/essentials/datatypes.md

 char z = '5'
 ```

-### Multiple Characters (string)
+### Character String (string)

-The string _string_ is a sequence of UTF-16 characters enclosed by double quotes `"`.
+A _string_ is a sequence of UTF-16 characters enclosed by double quotes `"`.

-The default value of a double is "".
+The default value of a double is "", the empty string.
+The empty string can also be yielded using `string.empty`

 Example: